jamesshore/ergotest/README.md

 I care deeply about fast feedback.
 If the build takes longer than half a second, I notice.
 When it takes longer than a second, I’m unhappy.
 And when it takes longer than five seconds, I’m frustrated.

 In my production code, I kept running into problems with slow builds.
 I responded by creating the build automation that eventually became [Automatopia](https://github.com/jamesshore/automatopia).
-But I kept running into problems with test frameworks.
+But test frameworks were a problem.
 They were designed to be run from the command-line, stealing valuable milliseconds, and they didn’t make it easy to interoperate with other tools.
-So I said, “Screw it!
-How hard could it be?”
-Not that hard, as it turns out.
-Years later, I decided to open-source my solution, and here we are.
+After fighting with them for a several years, I said, “Screw it!
+How hard could it be to write my own?”
+(Not that hard, as it turns out.)
+I eventually decided to open-source my solution, and here we are.

 Ergotest is a battletested library that I’ve used for years in my own production codebases.
 Compared to other testing tools, Ergotest is: